-10.5 ISSF STANDING FINAL
+10.5 STANDING START-FROM-ZERO FINAL

 This Final is a Start-from-Zero Final that may be programmed with 60-shot standing position events.
 Scores in the regular 60-shot event determine who qualifies for the Final, but those scores do not carry forward.
 This Final format has a total of 24 shots, with eliminations of the lowest ranking finalist starting after 12 shots and continuing after every two shots until the gold and silver medalists are decided after 24 shots.
-The ISSF Standing Final is shot in the standing position only.
+The Standing Start-from-Zero Final is shot in the standing position only.
 Ranges must have electronic targets in order to conduct eliminations correctly.